Dark Cerulean

 Jamides bochus

-A flash of metallic lightning in the garden, the Dark Cerulean is one of the most vibrant members of the 'Blues' family.
-Its deep, iridescent wings and energetic personality make it a favorite for backyard observers.
+A flash of metallic blue in the tropical sun, the Dark Cerulean is one of the most vibrant members of the 'Blues' family.
+Common in gardens across Asia, this territorial butterfly is a favorite for backyard naturalists and macro photographers alike.

 Quick Identification